 Arriving at Lexington’s Battle Green, you will stand where the opening shots of the American Revolutionary War were fired.
 Your route to Concord takes you along the Battle Road Trail that Paul Revere followed during his famous midnight ride.
 Here you will walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces, and view the outsides of the gracious, historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott (and the rest of her illustrious family) and others established one of America’s most formative, 19th-century intellectual circles.
 You'll stop for lunch on your own as we return to the city proper.
 Tonight, we'll convene again for a special Farewell Dinner.

-After breakfast you’ll transfer to the airport for your return flight home, or begin your extension to Cape Ann, Salem and Boston.
+After breakfast you’ll transfer to the airport for your return flight home.

 Please Note: Ocean cruising is not the same experience as river cruising; as such, you may experience fluctuating tides and weather patterns that may involve some rocking of your vessel.
 Itineraries will include all activities as planned except in extreme cases that can’t be controlled by your shipboard crew.
 Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.